balderdashy/sails-docs/concepts/Realtime/Realtime.md

 ### Realtime communication between the client and the server

-The easiest to send a realtime message from a client to the Sails app it&rsquo;s connected to is by using the [sails.io.js](http://sailsjs.org/documentation/reference/web-sockets/socket-client) library.
+The easiest way to send a realtime message from a client to a Sails app is by using the [sails.io.js](http://sailsjs.org/documentation/reference/web-sockets/socket-client) library.
 This library allows a connected socket to make a virtual request to a [Sails route](http://sailsjs.org/documentation/concepts/routes) and have Sails handle the request in the same manner as a "regular" HTTP request.
 The main difference between this type of request and (for example) an AJAX request is that the [controller action](http://sailsjs.org/documentation/concepts/controllers#?actions) in your Sails app will have access to the socket which made the request, allowing it to _subscribe_ that socket to realtime notifications (see [sending realtime messages from the server](http://sailsjs.org/documentation/concepts/realtime#?sending-realtime-messages-from-the-server-to-one-or-more-clients) below).

 The sails.io.js library is automatically loaded by all Sails apps generated with [`sails new`](http://sailsjs.org/documentation/reference/command-line-interface/sails-new).
 See the [Socket Client reference](http://sailsjs.org/documentation/reference/web-sockets/socket-client) for full documentation on this library.